mwang87/MassQueryLanguage_Documentation/docs/index.md

 INTENSITYPERCENT - This indicates a minimum percent of maximum peak in the spectrum.
 INTENSITYTICPERCENT - This indicates a minimum percent of total TIC in the spectra.

+!!! note "Default Values"
+    The default minimum intensity value is 0, so it will accept any peak.
+This is generally not what you want, so likely you do want to set this.

 #### Intensity Relative to Other Peaks

 Here we can start imposing relative intensities between peaks